Do I need to wear a face mask in the Valley?

 Can you swim in the waterfall?

 All guests who would like to experience a swim at the falls are required to wear a life vest.
 Life vests are provided by our lifeguards at the waterfall and the price of the life vest is included in your admission fee.
 If the status of the waterfall is no swimming on the day of your visit we offer guests free admission into the Valley within 10 days of your admission receipt to enjoy the waterfall.
 Changing rooms are available near the falls.
 Please note that this is a natural waterfall pool and we do recommend reef walkers or river shoes for jagged and slippery rocks.
 There is no handicap access to the waterfall pool.
 For your safety there here is no jumping off rocks or climbing of rocks.
-There is no swimming on Monday and Tuesday.
-Swimming is available (depending on lifeguard's call of the day) Wednesday through Sunday.
+There is no swimming on Monday we are closed on this day.
+Swimming is available (depending on the lifeguard's call of the day) Tuesday through Sunday.

 Are there changing rooms?

-Yes, there are changing rooms next to the waterfall where you can change into our out of your swimwear.
+Yes, there are changing rooms next to the waterfall where you can change into or out of your swimwear.

 Are there showers to rinse off after a swim?